 All Things Sausage

 This is another reason why Eric loves the Czech Republic.
 Sausages sausages everywhere.
 They are on bar and restaurant menus, but can also be found as Prague street food.
-At bars and restaurants, Czech sausages made me boiled in Czech dark beer and served with mustard.
+At bars and restaurants, Czech sausages may be boiled in Czech dark beer and served with mustard.
 One the street, they can take the form of hot dogs in a bun.

 Zelím a Uzeným